Last Updated: 2025-09-22 Mon 15:25

 the names of their group.

-This lab will focus on debugging an existing C program which was
+This problem will focus on debugging an existing C program which was

 written in a rather sloppy fashion leading to some serious flaws in it